svellucci18/code-quiz/psuedocode.md

         -jump into the first question.
 DONE

 - Begin Quiz
-    - Make the content of the quiz with a template literal?
+    - Make the content of the quiz with a for loop.
+DONE
     - Style the quiz questions with CSS
-    - Loop through the questions of the quiz when an answer is selected
+    - Loop through the questions of the quiz when an answer is selected DONE
         - Announce if selected answer is true or false
         - OR Reveal correct answer
         - Subtract time from the timer when false